 It is a little confusing to me, that monument, as there is an aspect that I find hard to reconcile to a six foot eight inch tall Scot’s descent farm boy done good.
-The monument that marks the location of the childhood home of one of the greatest economists of the past century is an Inukshuk.
-Although he was a great collector of (East) Indian art, to my knowledge Galbraith was in no way associated with the native peoples of Canada… but as my maritime relatives like to say “go figure”.
+The monument that marks the location of the childhood home of one of the greatest economists of the past century is an inukshuk.
+Although he was a great collector of East Indian art, to my knowledge Galbraith was in no way associated with the native peoples of Canada.
+But as my maritime relatives like to say “go figure”.

 There were some hard feelings out this way in the sixties when Galbraith published his scandalous 1964 memoir “The Scotch”.
 Some of it still lingers on but for the most part they’ve let bygones be bygones.
 You can bet that his virtues, grown exponentially with his passing, will rate more than a mention in the local paper that comes out every Friday.
-Apparently Galbraith still held the small place that engendered him in some regard and here, under the never changing sky that still blankets the old back ways, amongst all the others that remain (over the earth and under it as well) they held him dear as well.
+Apparently Galbraith still held the small place that engendered him in some regard and here, under the never changing sky that still blankets the old back ways, among all the others that remain (over the earth and under it as well) they held him dear as well.
 Although he had occasionally visited it has been decades since he walked the dirt roads and looked over the fields that refuse to let him go.
 I wonder if he knew that in the end, no matter how far he traveled, this place would always claim him as its son.

 (Originally posted July 21st 2005)